gdad-s-river/website/content/blog/defence-emails/index.md

 > Photo by Austin Distel on Unsplash

-I have worked in two companies after I graduated in 2015.
+I have worked in two companies since after I graduated in 2015.
 In both companies ( less in the second one, mostly from teams in Gurgaon ), I've seen a culture of defending in emails in sly and covert manner.
 The defending automatically takes away a chance for people to feel that they are working on a product together.
 It starts weird blame games, which does no good to anybody.
-However it does open a new avenue to write about — bitching about them.
-This post is a light weight bitching post.
-If you know a fun word that replaces what 'bitching' means and infers, please let me know and I'll replace it.
+However it does open a new avenue to write about grouse about them.
+This post is a light weight grousing post.

 Read this email I got in my work inbox today —